Board of Directors

 You can read Board minutes here.

-Sarah Antonich, Vice President
+Lina Velasco, Vice President

-Stephen has been a credit to the Art Center for several years as a studio art student and volunteer.
+Stephen Nomura has been a credit to Richmond Art Center for several years as a studio art student and volunteer.
 He is a sculptor and is a retired licensed contractor and carpenter.
 He has a long history of volunteer work, including serving on several committees for the American Friends Service Committee (Community Resources and Finance).
 He lives in Berkeley and is a graduate of Humboldt State University with a Bachelor of Arts in Botany.
 In addition, he attended New York University’s Film School and School of Arts and Science.